Meet The Faculty

 Glen Cook, MD, FAAN

-Dr. Glen Cook is the Director of the Autonomic Disorders Clinic at Walter Reed National Military Medical Center in Bethesda, Maryland, where he helped establish the autonomic lab.
-Previously, Dr. Cook served as Director of the Clinical Neurophysiology Laboratory and the Autonomic Disorders Clinic at the Naval Medical Center in Portsmouth, Virginia.
-He also served as an Assistant Professor in the Department of Neurology at the Uniformed Services University’s F. Edward Herbert School of Medicine.
-Dr. Cook received his doctorate with Distinction in Service from the University of Michigan Medical School.
-He has furthered his education including completing a fellowship in Autonomic Disorders in the Clinical Neurocardiology Section of the National Institute of Neurologic Disorders and Stroke at the National Institute of Health.
-Amongst many awards, he is a two-time recipient of the Department of Defense’s Joint Service Commendation Medal.
-He is also a member of several professional medical associations including the American Autonomic Society, where he chairs the education committee.
+Dr. Glen Cook is an Associate Dean for Regional Education and Associate Professor of Neurology at the Uniformed Services University School of Medicine.
+He is also the Director of Neurology Services and a Staff Neurologist at Naval Medical Center Portsmouth in Portsmouth, VA.
+Dr. Cook previously served as the Neurology Residency Program Director and, prior to that, the Clinical Neurophysiology Fellowship Program Director at Walter Reed National Military Medical Center in Bethesda, Maryland.
+Dr. Cook received his Doctor of Medicine with Distinction in Service from the University of Michigan Medical School.
+He completed a fellowship in Autonomic Disorders in the Clinical Neurocardiology Section of the National Institute of Neurologic Disorders and Stroke at the National Institute of Health followed by a fellowship in Clinical Neurophysiology.
+Amongst many awards, he is a two-time recipient of the Department of Defense’s Joint Service Commendation Medal and a recipient of the Defense Meritorious Service Medal.
+He is also a member of several professional medical associations including the American Autonomic Society.

 June is a doctoral-prepared nurse practitioner and assistant professor of nursing at University of Tampa.
 She recently published a peer-reviewed article related to the management of autonomic dysfunction and has presented at the local, state, and national levels on the topic of dysautonomia.
 As a certified pediatric nurse practitioner, June has over 12 years of experience in primary care management of both acute and chronic diseases in the pediatric population.
 June also her own a primary care practice, Dr. Joonie’s Examinavan, that services 5+ counties in the Tampa Bay area.
 June is a Medical Ambassador for The Dysautonomia Project and president of the Gulf Coast chapter of the National Association of Pediatric Nurse Practitioners.